Skip to main content

 MEMORY_MODULE_TYPEMemoryKeyKeys for saving per-entity data

 Paper specifies many more argument types.
-For more information on them, see ArgumentTypes
+For more information on them, see ArgumentTypes.

 Custom types